weaveworks/weave-gitops-docs/docs/getting-started.md

 *Please note that these instructions do not use the base podinfo repository, but a specific repository containing only the deployment YAML*

-4. Fork the following repository on Github:
+4. Fork the following repository on GitHub:

 [https://github.com/wego-example/podinfo-deploy](https://github.com/wego-example/podinfo-deploy)